Having finished A Fully Digital Audio System Installation with Dante. There are so many advantages.

-Sound Quality Loss over Distance.
+Sound Quality Loss over Distance, The Cable

-I had the pleasure to test a few different analog multi-cores over 20 meters, side by side.
+I had the pleasure to test a few different analogue Multi core cables, some over 20 meters, side by side.
 The difference is clearly audible.
-Different cables, do sound differently.
-All of these, add on, to the patchwork of input and output sound for the performing Systems.
+Different cables, sound different, and can even give the Song another attitude.
+All of these, influences are adding on, to the received patchwork of performances.

 What is the Magic on analog ?